-Please use Ed Hub for resources.
-If you wish to make a request to attend a specific professional development, you must first complete the proper forms and submit to a building PDC rep who can assist you with the online forms.
-You must also meet with the building principal to discuss the workshop or conference you wish to attend.
+- o Indicator 7.4 Formative Assessment Please use Ed Hub for resources. - If you wish to make a request to attend a specific professional development, you must first complete the proper forms and submit to a building PDC rep who can assist you with the online forms. - You must also meet with the building principal to discuss the workshop or conference you wish to attend. - I You must use the appropriate forms for food and travel reimbursement.
+Please ask the secretaries for help if you are unsure of what to do.